-I am a Postdoctoral Scholar in theoretical physics at the University of Kentucky, and an Intensity Frontier Fellow at Fermilab, working with Richard Hill on radiative corrections to neutrino-nucleus interactions and the Mu2e collaboration on background estimates.
+I am a Postdoctoral Scholar in theoretical physics at the University of Kentucky, and an Intensity Frontier Fellow at Fermilab, working with Richard Hill on radiative corrections to neutrino-nucleus interactions and the Mu2e collaboration on a modern theory of radiative muon capture for their charge changing search for lepton number violation.

 I am interested in particle physics phenomenology, searches for new physics, effective field theory, and emergent behavior in many-body systems.
 As a guiding principle, I try to study problems that are relevant for either ongoing or near-future experimental programs.
 More information can be found on my research interests page, and in my list of publications.